Calories: Does it matter where they come from?

 Not to confuse you more, but both philosophies could be considered correct.
 We do have to expend more calories, or energy, than we consume in order to lose weight.
 But the overall quality of our diet (variety of food, including plenty of fruits, vegies, and whole grains) is also very important.

 We need to be satisfied with what we're eating.
 When fewer calories are taken in, each food really counts.
 The foods we choose should offer nutrients full of vitamins, minerals, and other beneficial substances.
 Good health is not just about the number on the scale, but more about eating a varied diet.
 So, include carbohydrates, proteins, some fat, and fiber, along with those vitamins and minerals, rather than eating only one nutrient.
 Don't forget phytochemicals (plant chemicals found in tomatoes, garlic, onions, broccoli, cauliflower, cabbage, carrots, apricots, citrus fruits, leafy green vegetables, soybeans, and other fruits and vegetables), too.
-For more information about what foods provide which nutrients, read Food pyramid — How much is a serving? and search Alice's Fitness and Nutrition archive.
+For more information about what foods provide which nutrients, read Food guidelines — How much is a serving? and search Alice's Nutrition and Physical Activity archive.

 Here's a list of specific functions of nutrients: